rheber/gloss/README.md

 * `cargo run -- -l` will list all stored words with definitions.

+* `cargo run -- -l -c 3` will list all stored, defined words in 3 columns.

 * `cargo run -- -n` will list all stored words without definitions.

 * `cargo run -- -f wordfile.txt` will look up each word in wordfile.txt, which